xen0vas/xen0vas.github.io/_posts/2019-05-13-SLAE32-Assignment-#1-TCP_bind_shell.md

 <p style="text-align:justify;">
-As just shown, the <b>/bin/sh</b> string is pushed onto the stack in reverse order by first pushing the terminating null value of the string, and then pushing the <b>//sh (4 bytes are required for alignment and the second / has no effect)</b>, and finally pushing the /bin onto the stack.
-At this point, we have all that we need on the stack, so <b>esp</b> now points to the location of /bin/sh.
+As just shown, the <b>/bin/sh</b> string is pushed onto the stack in reverse order by first pushing the terminating null value of the string, and then pushing the <b>//sh</b> (4 bytes are required for alignment and the second / has no effect), and finally pushing the <b>/bin</b> onto the stack.
+At this point, we have all that we need on the stack, so <b>esp</b> now points to the location of <b>/bin/sh</b>.
 </p>

 Then, the following commands will be used in order to compile and link the code.